 Quick Summary

-- CGT rates are the same across the UK — 18% for Basic-rate taxpayers, 24% for Higher-rate taxpayers (on most assets), but your Scottish income band determines which rate applies
+- CGT rates are the same across the UK — 18% for Basic-rate taxpayers, 24% for Higher-rate taxpayers, on shares and residential property alike

 - Annual exempt amount is £3,000 — down from £6,000 in 2023/24 and £12,300 in 2022/23, making tax-efficient wrappers more important than ever